BlueAmulet/SourceRTXTweaks/README.md

 <summary>Technical info [World backfaces]</summary>

 This one is hard to explain, apologies in advance.
-Search for "r_frustumcullworld" and go to the function referencing this string.
+In engine.dll, search for "r_frustumcullworld" and go to the function referencing this string.
 There should be a function call with parameters (byte, "r_frustumcullworld", "1", 0)
 If using IDA Pro and the byte variable is missing, decompile the inner function and then refresh the first function.
 Go to the byte variable and skip ahead 0x1C, the dword variable here is the actual variable for r_frustumcullworld.